pesobreiro/SoS-architecting-tertiary-study-protocol/README.md

-# Tertiary Study on Systems of Systems Architecting
+# Architecting Systems of Systems: A Tertiary Study

 ## Appendix C - Identification of Research and Secondary Studies Selection